mgckind/easyaccess/README.md

 The format is the same as in command line, SQL statement must end with ;
 and to write output files it must be followed by > <output file>

+### TODO
+    - There is a bug with some versions of readline
+    - Other small changes when loading tables
+    - Self-upgrade